AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 ### <a id="remove-class"></a> ⚡️ remove-class

-Removes the specified classes from DOM notes.
-This scriptlet runs NOT only once after the page load (DOMContentLoaded) but serially.
+Removes the specified classes from DOM nodes.
+This scriptlet runs NOT only once after the page load (DOMContentLoaded) but periodically after detecting DOM tree changes.

 **Syntax**
 ```